Choosing the best Apple Watch apps is the best way to really bring your Apple Watch to life.

 We reckon Overcast is the best iPhone podcast player, in part down to its excellent built-in effects for boosting voices and smartly removing silences.
 On Apple Watch, Overcast is essentially a remote for the iPhone app, giving you fast access to play/pause and seek buttons, and showing what's up next.
 Force Touch loads a handy three-button screen that lets you delve into your subscriptions, toggle effects, and recommend the current show if you happen to like it.

 There's still that sense of living in the future when it comes to Shazam.
 Waggle your phone about while a song plays in the background, and the app will reveal what it is.
-Now, you don't even have to get your phone out – just wave your arm around to reveal a song's title, as well as lyrics, just in case you want to leap on to the table and wow your friends with your vocal prowess.
+Now, you don't even have to have your phone if you've got a Series 3 – just wave your arm around to reveal a song's title, as well as lyrics, just in case you want to leap on to the table and wow your friends with your vocal prowess.

-On iPhone, Sky Guide is the most beautiful and accurate star and constellation guide so this is money well spent.
+On iPhone Sky Guide is the most beautiful and accurate star and constellation guide, so this is money well spent.
 On Apple Watch, the companion app gives you a calendar of upcoming events, and optional notifications regarding what's about to occur in your location, so for example you can catch the International Space Station zooming overhead.
-The watchOS 2 release boosts performance and adds a complication that supports Time Travel and offers a very accurate Moon phase.
+Recent software updates also boosted performance and added a complication that supports Time Travel and offers a very accurate Moon phase.

 More or less a stripped-down asynchronous Trivial Pursuit, Trivia Crack has you clash brains with someone online, choosing from six categories of questions, and collecting little characters as you go.
-With watchOS 2, sounds are added, plus you no longer have to start games on your iPhone.
+Sounds have also been added, plus you no longer have to start games on your iPhone.
 Note that this doesn't mean you can then use your iPhone to cheat and look up answers.
 (Well, you can, but you definitely shouldn't.)